rmcanany/SolidEdgeHousekeeper/README.md

 Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.

+EXPERIMENTAL: Direct edit uses the structured storage for fast execution.

 ### Edit variables
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
 Access the form using the `Variables edit/add/expose` `Edit` button.
 It is located below the task list on each **Task Tab**.